Insurance bad faith: Assignment or direct action

-In some U.S. states, bad faith is even more complicated because under certain circumstances, a liability insurer may ultimately find itself in a trial where it is being sued directly by the plaintiff who originally sued its insured.
+In some states, bad faith is even more complicated because under certain circumstances, a liability insurer may ultimately find itself in a trial where it is being sued directly by the plaintiff who originally sued its insured.
 This is allowed through two situations: assignment or direct action.

 The first situation is where an insured abandoned in bad faith by its liability insurer makes a special settlement agreement with the plaintiff.
 Sometimes this occurs after trial, where the insured has attempted to defend himself or herself by paying for a lawyer out of pocket, but went to verdict and lost (the actual situation in the landmark Comunale case); other times it occurs before trial and the parties agree to put on an uncontested show trial that results in a final verdict and judgment against the insured.
 Either way, the plaintiff agrees to not actually execute on the final judgment against the insured in exchange for an assignment of the assignable components of the insured's causes of action against its insurer.
 In some states, these agreements are named after the state's landmark case that adopted the Comunale doctrine (either directly or from one of its progeny).
 For example, in Arizona, they are known as Damron agreements.

 The second situation is where the plaintiff does not need to obtain a judgment first, but instead proceeds directly against the insured's insurer under a state statute authorizing such a "direct action."
 These statutes have been upheld as constitutional by the U.S. Supreme Court.
 The broadest forms of direct action statutes are found in only four American jurisdictions: the states of Louisiana and Wisconsin, and the federal territories of Guam and Puerto Rico.